 Layout the Shaft Shape

-To buy the complete plan and patterns for the Turned Lamp, go to woodmagazine.com/plans and type "turned lamp" in the search box.
+To buy the complete plan and patterns for the Turned Lamp, click here.

 © Copyright Meredith Corporation 2004, 2010